Rabies Vaccination Facts And Myths

 Q: How much does the full course cost?

 A: At government hospitals, it’s often free.
-At private clinics, 5 doses may cost Rs.
-2000-3000 total.
+At private clinics, the full course may cost approximately Rs.
+2000-3000 total (varies by city and brand, 2025).
 Immunoglobulin (if needed) adds more.
 Health insurance may cover it.

 Q: Is there a cure for rabies if symptoms start?